elastisys/compliantkubernetes/docs/operator-manual/common.md

 ### Deploy Rook

-To deploy Rook, go to the `compliantkubernetes-kubespray` repo, change directory to `rook` and follow the instructions [here](https://github.com/elastisys/compliantkubernetes-kubespray/tree/main/rook#rook-ceph) for each cluster.
+To deploy Rook, go to the `compliantkubernetes-kubespray` repository, change directory to `rook` and follow the instructions [here](https://github.com/elastisys/compliantkubernetes-kubespray/tree/main/rook#rook-ceph) for each cluster.

 > [!NOTE]
 > If the kubeconfig files for the clusters are encrypted with SOPS, you need to decrypt them before using them: